learn-co-curriculum/hs-intro-web-design-array-interactive-practice/README.md

 ( ) colors.organize();

 ???
-<a href='https://learn.co/lessons/hs-intro-web-design-array-interactive-practice' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-array-interactive-practice' title='Practicing Arrays'>Practicing Arrays</a> on Learn.co and start learning to code for free.</p>